tmtxt/tmtxt.github.com/_posts/2014-12-28-image-blending-with-html-canvas.md

     document.body.appendChild(img);
   };

-  // if you don't want to submit the base64 string to the server and convert
+  // if you don't want to submit the base64 string and convert it back
-  // back it the image on the server, you can convert the data url to a file to
+  // to image on the server, you can convert the data url to a file and then
   // submit to server (if your browser supports File API) var binary = atob(dataUrl.split(',')[1]);
   var array = [];